garden-io/garden/docs/reference/command-reference.md

 Below is a list of Garden CLI commands and usage information.

-The commands should be run in a Garden project root, and are always scoped to that project.
+The commands should be run in a Garden project, and are always scoped to that project.

 Note: You can get a list of commands in the CLI by running `garden -h/--help`, and detailed help for each command using `garden <command> -h/--help`